proudlyoche/fullstackChallengeImplementation/README.md

 - #### Bugs Encoutered

-  There was no major bugs encountered
+  There were no major bugs encountered

 - #### OpenAPI / Swagger Documentation